id-bioinfo/TIPars/README.md

     - output `jplace` placement file that incorporates original tree with placement information
     - mainly for query sequence(s) classification
     - independent placement
+    - an asterisk indicating the 'best' placement when using option '-d print to screen' if there are multiple placement possibilities for a single query.

 # Benchmark datasets